Source materials for "Conversations With Crazy Horse" by Bruce Brown

 According to Seventh Cavalry survivor George Glenn, the physical evidence the day after the battle supported what White Cow Bull said.
 Glenn, who went over the battlefield on burial detail, said: "We found [the] trail [of Custer's charge] going down in the river, but it seems that Custer got repulsed before he got across the river ... [because] we never found any trail of him on the other side of the river."

-White Cow Bull said two American soldiers besides Custer were shot out of the saddle and fell into the waters of the Little Bighorn.
-Pretty Shield agreed and named one of the dead as Mitch Bouyer, Custer's half Sioux interpreter for the Crow scouts.
-White Cow Bull saw a "small man on a dark horse," who was probably Bouyer, riding beside the officer on a "sorrel horse with... four white stockings," but White Cow Bull did not see him shot.
+Pretty Shield agreed, naming one of the dead as Mitch Bouyer, Custer's half Sioux interpreter for the Crow scouts.
+White Cow Bull said he saw a "small man on a dark horse," who was probably Bouyer, riding beside the officer on a "sorrel horse with... four white stockings," but White Cow Bull did not see him shot.

 August DeVoto, another Seventh Cavalry survivor who was also on burial detail, recalled they found Voss "all alone and stark naked.
 His body was in a kneeling position and his back was stuck full of arrows."